trishume/sympy-wiki-with-svn/New-Release.md

 And verify that the plots open correctly all three times.

 Note, because of the `pythonw` calls, the above tox call does not actually run from the virtualenv.
 Therefore, you will have to have Pyglet installed in each version of Python.
 You can get it at http://www.pyglet.org/.
 We should support whatever the latest version is.

+In Linux, it might work without the `pythonw`.
+So if it says it can't find `pythonw`, try changing it to just `python`.

 ## check all tests in sympy/test_external